R4y-4bsolut/AI-ML-Pay-Analysis/README.md

 ## 📌 Key Insights Discovered

 - **Role-based Pay**: AI leadership and research roles offer the highest salaries.
+Data and Engineer with high technical skill in robot and AI also get hefty pay.
 - **Remote Work**: Fully remote jobs generally pay more, especially from U.S.-based firms.
+Especi
 - **Regional Disparity**: North America leads in compensation compared to Europe and Asia.
 - **Experience Premium**: Executives and senior professionals earn significantly more.
 - **Company Size Influence**: Large companies pay more on average, though some mid-sized firms offer competitive packages.

----

-## 🔍 Hypotheses Based on Insights

-1. Remote work levels the playing field, allowing companies to hire global talent while offering above-local-market pay.
-2. Research-heavy and strategic roles yield higher business impact, hence higher compensation.
-3. Mid-sized firms might overpay in specialized roles to attract rare talent and stay competitive.

 ---